akka/akka/akka-docs/src/main/paradox/typed/actor-discovery.md

 # Actor discovery

-For the Akka Classic documentation of this feature see @ref:[Classic Actors](../actors.md#actorselection).
+The current recommended API is fully typed, a.k.a. `akka-typed`.For the Akka Classic documentation of this feature see @ref:[Classic Actors](../actors.md#actorselection).

 ## Dependency